f3rm/f3rm/README.md

 ns-train --help
 ```

-FIXME

-See [Troubleshooting](#troubleshooting) if you have issues during installation.
-If you have a previous installation of
+**Note:** if you have a previous installation of Nerfstudio, make sure it does not conflict with the new installation
+in the `f3rm` conda environment.
+Run `which -a ns-train` and check that the first entry points to
-Nerfstudio, then you may need to deactivate all conda environments and then just activate the `f3rm` environment.
-This
+`$CONDA_PREFIX/bin/ns-train`.
+If it doesn't, then you may need to deactivate all conda environments and only activate
-is because prior versions of Nerfstudio may have installed the entry points to your `~/.local` directory, which could
-cause conflicts with the new installation.
+the `f3rm` environment.

 ## Usage